-- A severe illness requiring hospitalization in a person aged ≥ 21 years
+- A severe illness requiring hospitalization in a person aged 21 years or older

-- A positive test result for current or previous SARS-CoV-2 infection (PCR, antigen, or antibody) during admission or in the previous 12 weeks
+- A positive test result for current or previous severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection (polymerase chain reaction [PCR], antigen, or antibody) during admission or in the previous 12 weeks

 - Severe dysfunction of one or more extrapulmonary organ systems (shock, cardiac dysfunction, arterial or venous thrombosis or thromboembolic disease, or acute liver injury)

 - Laboratory evidence of severe inflammation (elevations in C-reactive protein [CRP], ferritin, D-dimer, or interleukin 6 [IL-6])

 - Absence of severe respiratory illness (to exclude patients with severe COVID-19 where organ dysfunction may be due to hypoxia, where oxygen demand outstrips oxygen supply resulting in ischemic injury).
 The presence of mild respiratory symptoms does not disqualify a patient from the diagnosis, although alternative etiologies of shock such as bacterial sepsis would exclude a patient.